gaetbout/StarkNetSolution/README.md

  - ERC721 on StarkNet (https://github.com/l-henri/starknet-erc721)
  - ERC20 on StarkNet (https://github.com/l-henri/starknet-erc20)

+init.cairo is just a blank contract I use to quickly start with a new contract with some default structure.

 Try not to copy and paste them (or at least please understand what has been done)

 I used [Nile](https://github.com/OpenZeppelin/nile) to compile and deploy the contracts.\